The Hills ARE an Outdoor Playground

 Making the Outdoors unwelcoming

-This is increasingly the perception and its the perception that is important.
-Today any walker heading in to the hills needs to be a world expert on navigation (on most walks compasses are not important) you need to kit yourself up with £350 jackets, £250 boots and all the rest of the paraphernalia that allegedly keeps you safe.
+This is increasingly the perception and its the perception that is important to many people these days.
+According to the media (and social media increasingly) any walker heading in to the hills needs to be a world expert on navigation (on most walks compasses are not important) you need to be perfectly dressed with £350 jackets, £250 boots and all the rest of the paraphernalia that allegedly keeps you safe.
 I have no idea how I climbed Wainwrights with green flash trainers, a guide book I did not understand and a white bread sandwich with processed cheese, but I managed it!
 I accept there is a balance today but let us not make it all so serious.

 There is undoubtedly a superior element within walking authorities who are so safety conscious that they actively discourage many potential people to go out walking.
 The irony being that many of these ‘experts’ are older people who themselves were much more reckless in their younger days.
 Actually getting lost a few times is not serious (we have all done it) and part of the fun.
 In fact the stories told about getting lost are the best stories and encourage people to return.
-I reiterate, nobody dies by getting lost in summer.
+I reiterate, its negligible numbers of walkers who die by getting lost in all but the worst of conditions.

 With all this going on why would anyone wish to venture out and about, let alone have the temerity to enjoy doing it.